hescoval/Advent_Of_Code_2024/README.md

 This is mostly for those that are curious.
 If you want to look at the code, experiment with it, change it, etc. be my guest.

+# A small picture of what we had to find in Day 14 of this year.
 ![Screenshot 2024-12-14 072645](https://github.com/user-attachments/assets/4ba7cb0d-e7e5-4948-ac1a-30b2db996e17)